DEF: Deep Estimation of Sharp Geometric Features in 3D Shapes: Abstract

 \section{Abstract}

-Sharp feature lines carry essential information about human-made objects, enabling compact 3D shape representations, high-quality surface reconstruction, and are a signal source for mesh processing.
-While extracting high-quality lines from noisy and undersampled data is challenging for traditional methods, deep learning-powered algorithms can leverage global and semantic information from the training data to aid in the process.
 We propose Deep Estimators of Features (DEFs), a learning-based framework for predicting sharp geometric features in sampled 3D shapes.
-Differently from existing data-driven methods, which reduce this problem to feature classification, we propose to regress a scalar field representing the distance from point samples to the closest feature line on \emph{local patches}.
-By fusing the result of individual patches, we can process large 3D models, which are impossible to process for existing data-driven methods due to their size and complexity.
-Extensive experimental evaluation of DEFs is implemented on synthetic and real-world 3D shape datasets and suggests advantages of our image- and point-based estimators over competitor methods, as well as improved noise robustness and scalability of our approach.
+Differently from existing data-driven methods, which reduce this problem to feature classification, we propose to \emph{regress a scalar field} representing the distance from point samples to the closest feature line on \emph{local patches}.
+Our approach is the first that scales to massive point clouds by fusing distance-to-feature estimates obtained on individual patches.

+We extensively evaluate our approach against related state-of-the-art methods on newly proposed synthetic and real-world 3D CAD model benchmarks.
+Our approach not only outperforms these (with improvements in Recall and False Positives Rates), but generalizes to real-world scans after training our model on synthetic data and fine-tuning it on a small dataset of scanned data.

+We demonstrate a downstream application, where we reconstruct an explicit representation of straight and curved sharp feature lines from range scan data.